RichardoC/kube-audit-rest/README.md

 * explain zero stability guarantees until above completed
 * follow GH best practises for workflows/etc
-* add prometheus metrics, particularly for mem/cpu/total requests dealt with/invalid certificate refusal from client as this probably needs an alert as the cert needs replaced...
+* add prometheus metrics, particularly for total requests dealt with/request latency/invalid certificate refusal from client as this probably needs an alert as the cert needs replaced...
 * make it clear just how bad an idea stdout is, preferably with a PoC exploit of using that to take over a cluster via logs...
 * test properly rather than use sleeps to manage async things...
 * have the testing main.go spin up/shut down the binaries rather than using bash and make it clearer that diff is required.
 * have workflow to test that docker image can be created once a maintainer adds a label to the PR.
-* document this writes to default ephemeral storage

 ## Completed next steps